Endorse Ruben Gallego for Senate

 Priorities

 As a Congressman, he’s made that clear.
-Ruben has stood up and advocated for Arizona values at every turn, so that working families are able to live with dignity and offer a better life for their children.
-In the House, Ruben is particularly proud of the work he has done to increase access to healthcare and defend democracy in the face of relentless Republican challenges; strengthen our national security through his role as the Chair of the Intelligence and Special Operations Subcommittee of the House Armed Services Committee; and bring federal funding and jobs home to Arizona.
+Ruben has stood up and advocated for Arizona values at every turn.
+In the House, Ruben is particularly proud of the work he has done to increase access to health care, cut costs of everything from gas to groceries,; defend democracy in the face of relentless far-right challenges, strengthen our national security through his role as the Chair of the Intelligence and Special Operations Subcommittee of the House Armed Services Committee, and bring federal funding and jobs home to Arizona.

 Make your first donation today.